WebKit/WebKit/Source/WebKit/WPEPlatform/docs/overview.md

 ## Audience

 WPEPlatform has three distinct kinds of consumer.
-The same API serves all three, but the surface each one uses is different — and recognising this up front makes the rest of the documentation easier to navigate.
+The same API serves all three, but the surface each one uses is different — and recognizing this up front makes the rest of the documentation easier to navigate.

 **Browser-application developers.** Most browser applications never